Where to Invest Your Marketing Dollars to Grow Your Business

 Why invest in search engine advertising?

-A study performed by Priceonomics and Heap found that search engines like Google and Bing had the highest advertising conversion rates, with 8.2% and 7.6% of customers purchasing something.
+In March 2018, a study performed by Priceonomics and Heap found that search engines like Google and Bing had the highest advertising conversion rates, with 8.2% and 7.6% of customers purchasing something.
 When they looked at the spread of conversion rates by source, the average trends held, with Bing, Facebook, and Google providing the highest conversion rates.
-So, if you have a limited budget and want to get the most leads out of your money, start with the top performing conversion channels!
+So, if you have a limited budget and want to get the most leads out of your money, start with the top-performing conversion channels!

 Image source: Heap